node-dot-cpp/memory-safe-cpp/checker/doc/CHECKER-BUILD.md

 Then for release build under Visual Studio 2017, you can use `build.bat` script.
 Finally, to run the tests, you can use `test.bat`.

+All three scripts are very small and simple, and can be used as a reference.

 Build (Debug using ninja)
 -------------------------